Dynatrace/Dynatrace-AppMon-Maven-Plugin/README.md

 # Dynatrace Maven Plugin

 The automation plugin enables FULL Automation of Dynatrace by leveraging the REST interfaces of the Dynatrace AppMon Server.
-The automation plugin includes Maven tasks to execute the following actions on the Dynatrace AppMon Server:
+The automation plugin includes Maven goals to execute the following actions on the Dynatrace AppMon Server:
 * Activate Configuration: Activates a configuration within a system profile
 * Clear Session: Clears the live session
 * Enable/Disable Profile